 What to serve Stuffing Balls with?

 Or served up as part of your Christmas Dinner!
-Check out our other christmas recipes such as, Small Whole Turkey , Roast Potatoes, Roasted Vegetables with Maple & Rosemary Glaze and Yorkshire Puddings too.
+Check out our other christmas recipes such as, Small Whole Turkey , Sage and Onion Stuffing, Roast Potatoes, Roasted Vegetables with Maple & Rosemary Glaze and Yorkshire Puddings too.

 Special Mention to Paper Bag Co!

 Loving our new backdrop, thanks to Paper Bag Co for sending us a fantastic Instagram Foodie Bag.

 Includes a mini reflector, photo tip postcards, 4 photo backdrops (including the one pictured above) perfect for taking Instagram worthy snaps of our recipes!
 All in a stylish canvas bag!

 We hope you enjoy your stuffing balls!
 Please leave us a comment below to let us know how you got on?